EESSI/docs/docs/adding_software/debugging_failed_builds.md

 !!!
 Note
     Reusing a previously downloaded container, or existing CUDA installation from a `host_injections` is not be a good approach if those could be the cause of your issues.
 If you are unsure if this is the case, simply follow the regular approach to starting the EESSI container.

+!!!
+Note
+    It is recommended to clean the container cache and `host_injections` directories every now and again, to make sure you pick up the latest changes for those two components.

 ### Start the Gentoo Prefix environment
 The next step is to start the Gentoo Prefix environment.